cysouw/diathesis/text/c06_adverbials.md

 b. ^^?^ Am frühen morgen steht es sich schlecht auf.
 :::

 A very similar diathesis is attested with transitives, see [@sec:adverbial-reflexive-transitive-anticausative], but in that case the accusative is retained as a nominative (i.e. anticausative).
-Also note that connection between an intransitive drop and a transitive anticausative is strongly reminiscent of unaccusativity, see [@sec:participles-restrictions].
+Also note that connection between an intransitive drop and a transitive anticausative is strongly reminiscent of the unaccusative hypothesis, see [@sec:participles-restrictions].
 However, there does not seem to be an obvious match between unaccusative verbs and the verbs that allow for the current diathesis [cf. @steinbach1998: 15-18].

 **Attested Verbs**